 of the earth.
 Death is man's lot.
 This is a fact borne out by the countless number of graves in the

 earth today.
-No one has ever come out of the grave to ascend in glory, except one.
+No one has ever come out of the grave to enter glory, except one.

 man, with evil often appearing to be overtaking good.
 Large segments of history contain the

-Dark Ages of Medieval Europe were grossly evil periods of history.
+dark age of medieval Europe were grossly evil periods of history.
 To this, we could add the many

 persecutions and tortures by religions of the world that have occurred to purge the so-called

 heretics from their midst.
 History is strewn with countless examples as men have warred against

 one another to gain power and control over the lives of the people and to gain riches.
 We are in